mistmake/HSE-project-Mini-GPT-cpp/DIMA_NOTES.md

 ### Sample from the model
 in while True repeat 1-3 from GD and pick with multinomial the next charachter

-# Commets on MLP
+# Commets on MLP (multilayer perceptron)
-Idea from: article "Neural Probabalistic language model" Main idea: present words/chars not as integers, but as "embeddings" in n-dimensional vector space of knowledge.
+Main idea: present words/chars not as integers, but as "embeddings" in n-dimensional vector space of knowledge.
+To research:
+- article "a neural probabalistic language model"
+- cross-entropy
+-
 ## Steps
 1. create a vocabulary and mappings string->int int->string
 2. build a dataset, with X, _which consist ~block_size~ chars. empty spaces are filled with starts or ends_, Y, which consists of the next character after corresponding element from X.